niljams2002/College_Information_System/README.md

 # College Information System

 ## Description
-Consists of an admin and student page where the admin can add, delete, update and view student records while the student can view his details.
+Consists of an admin and student page where the admin can add, delete, update and view student records while the student can view their details.
-Searching can be done though ID or Name
+Searching can be done through ID or Name.

-C Programming used completely
+Programming Language: C